SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems: Background

 \subsection{Threat Model}

-In this work, we assume a scenario where a DL system uses a deep CNN model to classify sensor data.
-The attacker's goal is to create a physical attack that will hijack the prediction of the model.
-We allow the attacker to have white-box access to the model, to have full control of the training process and to modify the model in any way, and to be considered a trusted party to the model user.
-The attacker intends to create a general \textit{targeted} attack that redirects a large distribution of inputs to a specific targeted output.
-More specifically, we consider three types of attack that we review below: physical adversarial examples~\cite{sharif2016glasses,kurakin2016adversarial, brown2017adversarialpatch,evtimov2017robust,eykholt2018physical,athalye2017synthesizing}, data poisoning attacks~\cite{gu2017badnets}, and trojaned models~\cite{ji2018model, Liu2018TrojaningAO}.
+In this work, we assume a scenario where a DL system uses a pre-trained deep CNN model to classify sensor data.
+Within this scenario, the goal of the adversary is to hijack the prediction of the model by providing a malicious image to the CNN model.
+In \Cref{sec:lua}, we present the properties of the malicious inputs considered in this paper, and in \Cref{sec:attack_vectors}, we present existing techniques to mount the attacks.
+Additionally, we assume an adversary that is aware of the defense mechanisms, and that can generate malicious images to bypass \tool{}.
+In \Cref{sec:lua}, we present such an adversary.

-Training a large neural network from scratch requires a huge amount of data and computation, and developers tend to reuse pre-trained networks~\cite{bengio2012deep}.
-Reusing a pre-trained neural network exposes a DL system to several attacks.
-In particular, we consider two attacks that originate when the origin of the model is untrusted.
-One method to compromise a neural network is via \emph{data poisoning attacks}.
-In a data poisoning attack, the adversary inserts malicious inputs, i.e., \emph{backdoors} to compromise the model during training~\cite{gu2017badnets}.
-Instead of training a model with malicious data points, the adversary could also \emph{trojan} a neural network by modifying the weights of selected neurons~\cite{ji2018model, Liu2018TrojaningAO} to respond to a specific \emph{trigger}.
-For both trojaned and poisoned networks, the adversary can modify a network to respond to specific objects.